mamacker/DiscordBotSLP/README.md

 ## Description

-A simple discord bot for Axie Infinity, to let your scholars know when SLP are claimable.
+A simple python discord bot for Axie Infinity, to let your scholars know when SLP are claimable.
 **Very** inspired by : https://github.com/ZracheSs-xyZ/QrCodeBot-xyZ

 ## Install